heche-psb/rtd-tutorial/docs/source/usage.rst

    :type plotelmm: boolean flag
    :param components: The range of the number of components to fit in anchor *K*\ :sub:`S` mixture modeling, default (1,4).
    :type components: (int,int)
-   :param mingenenum: The minimum number of genes for a segment to be considered, default 30.
+   :param mingenenum: The minimum number of genes for a segment to be considered, default "30".
    :type mingenenum: int
-   :param plotsyn: Whether to initiate the synteny plot.
+   :param plotsyn: Whether to initiate the synteny plot, default False.
    :type plotsyn: boolean flag
+   :param dotsize: The dot size in dot plot, default "1".
+   :type dotsize: float
+   :param apalpha: The opacity of anchor dots, default "1".
+   :type apalpha: float
+   :param hoalpha: The opacity of homolog dots, default "0.1".
+   :type hoalpha: float